 Arslanalp, Serkan, Barry Eichengreen, and Chima Simpson-Bell.
 2022.
 "The stealth erosion of dollar dominance and the rise of nontraditional reserve currencies."
 Journal of International Economics 138: 103656.

 Arslanalp, Serkan, Barry Eichengreen, and Chima Simpson-Bell.
 2023.
-Gold as International Reserves: A Barbarous Relic No More?
-Working Paper WP/23/14.
-Washington: International Monetary Fund.
+“Gold as International Reserves: A Barbarous Relic No More?
+Journal of International Economics 145: 103822.

 Aysan, Ahmet Faruk, Ender Demir, Giray Gozgor, and Chi Keung Marco Lau.
 2019.
 Effects of the Geopolitical Risks on Bitcoin Returns and Volatility.
 Research in International Business and Finance 47: 511–18.